 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 Vegetable gardening is supposed to be fun, right?
-It should be!
+It should be.

 Focus on what your family likes to eat and then plant that.
-Find a way to preserve the extras.
+Find a way to easily preserve the extras.

 It will make your time in the garden less stressful and yet you will still get fantastic harvests for fresh eating and preserving.

 And this is where reality can (and should) bring us to a screeching halt.
 It’s the work part of things we all need to keep in mind.

-If you live on property or have a large yard, you already know there are a lot of chores that need to be done.
+If you live on property or have a large yard, you already know there are a lot of chores to be done.